Does Medicare Cover YMCA Membership?

 Today, the YMCA still provides a wide range of fitness programs, personal training services, sports and aquatics facilities, social activities, and community events for people of all ages.
 This may have you wondering what insurance does the YMCA take.

-TIP: Did you know that you can use our plan finder to discover Medicare plans that include more of the health and wellness benefits you need?
+TIP: Did you know that you can use our plan finder to discover Medicare plans that include more of the health and wellness benefits you may need?
 Or, call today to speak with a Licensed Sales Agent who can answer your Medicare questions: 877-882-1927.

 Get Fit at Your Local Gym or YMCA

-While YMCA memberships aren’t offered through Medicare insurance, there are other gym memberships and fitness programs that may be available through a Medicare Advantage plan.
+While YMCA memberships aren’t offered through Original Medicare insurance, there are other gym memberships and fitness programs that may be available through a Medicare Advantage plan.

 • Reducing the risks for chronic illnesses